-I discovered yet another pearl of wisdom.
-This time it is from Japan.
-I think they are up to something with it as they have been around since 30,000 BC :).
+I discovered yet another pearl of wisdom from Japan.
+They may be on to something… its been around since 30,000 BC.

 I discovered the concept known as wabi-sabi.
 Have you heard of it?

 Wabi-sabi means to accept imperfection.
 Yep, my favorite.
 As derived from the Buddhist teachings, this concept embraces the idea of imperfection as an object of value.
 Value in the process, and necessary part of the journey to mastery.